 We have filed with the SEC a registration statement on Form S-1, which includes exhibits, schedules and amendments, under the Securities Act with respect to the securities we are offering pursuant to this prospectus.
 The rules and regulations of the SEC allow us to omit certain information from this prospectus that is included in the registration statement.
-Statements made in this prospectus concerning the contents of any contract, agreement or other document are summarized, but are not complete descriptions of all terms of those contracts, agreements or other documents.
-If we filed any of those contracts, agreements or other documents as an exhibit to the registration statement, you may read the contract, agreement or other document itself for a complete description of its terms.
+Statements made in this prospectus concerning the contents of any contract, agreement or other document are summarizes of all material information about the contract, agreement or other document summarized, but are not complete descriptions of all terms of those contracts, agreements or other documents.
+If we filed any of those contracts, agreements or other document itself for a complete description of its terms.
 When we complete this offering, we will also be required to file annual, quarterly and special reports, proxy statements and other information with the SEC.